Trip Details

 Day 01:Arrival in Kathmandu (1,300m/4,264ft)

-Our representative will be there at at the arrival of the airport to receive you.
+Our representative will be there at the arrival at the airport to receive you.
 As soon as we receive you, we will transfer you to the hotel.
-It is around 30 mins drive from the airport to the hotel.
-There may some hassles like offering taxi or hotel or something like that.
+It is around 30 30-minute drive from the airport to the hotel.
+There may be some hassles like offering a taxi or hotel or something like that.
 Do go with them.
-And sometimes, in international flight, your luggage may be missing.
+And sometimes, on international flights, your luggage may be missing.
 Be very careful.
 We hope it will not disturb your trip.

-After your arrival at the hotel, you will get refreshed and we will have a short orientation meeting regarding the trip.
+After you arrive at the hotel, you will get refreshed and we will have a short orientation meeting regarding the trip.
 We will introduce a guide or trip leader.
-For this, be with 4 pieces of recent pp sized photographs, the copy of passport and copy of travel insurance
+For this, bring with 4 pieces of recent-sized photographs, a copy of your passport, and a copy of your travel insurance

 • Dinner